mmeruje/EC-Schnorr/README.md

 Usage: ./schnorr [OPTION]...
 [ARGS]...
- Authenticates someone using Schnorr Protocol over Elliptic Curves\n Shows this message if none of options is used.\n
+ Authenticates someone using Schnorr Protocol over Elliptic Curves.

+ Shows this message if none of options is used.

-\n
- Mandatory arguments to long options are mandatory for short options too.\n -gk, --generate-keys     Generates a Key Pair.\n
+ Mandatory arguments to long options are mandatory for short options too.

+  -gk, --generate-keys     Generates a Key Pair.

-  -a,  --authenticator     Uses a Public Key to authenticate a client.\n -s,  --supplicant        Uses the Private Key to authenticate itself to a server.\n
+  -a,  --authenticator     Uses a Public Key to authenticate a client.

+  -s,  --supplicant        Uses the Private Key to authenticate itself to a server.